zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

   32 bits of memory
 - **long**: an integer value between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807, uses 64 bits of memory
-- **float**: a 32 bit value used to represent numbers with fractional parts
+- **float**: a 32-bit value used to represent numbers with fractional parts
-- **double**: a 64 bit value used to represent numbers with fractional parts
+- **double**: a 64-bit value used to represent numbers with fractional parts

 It is important to note that floats and doubles are floating point data types.
 While floating point values are useful for representing numbers with fractional